 - Often with infiltration of adjacent parenchyma beyond margin of visible tumor

-- ± adjacent cortical dysplasia
+- ±Adjacent cortical dysplasia

-- Minimal to moderate adjacent edema
+- Minimal-to-moderate adjacent edema

 - Calcification and hemorrhage uncommon

-- Strong enhancement of mural nodule/solid components on contrast-enhanced CT
+- Strong enhancement of mural nodule/solid components on contrast-enhanced CT imaging

 - FLAIR: heterogeneous signal intensity